rocktronica/buttonpusher/readme.md

 ![buttonpusher](buttonpusher.jpg)

-This "buttonpusher" is a 3D-printed machine that, you guessed it!, pushes the "A" button of a Nintendo JoyCon Switch at pre-programmed sequences for variable number of times.
+This "buttonpusher" is a 3D-printed machine that, you guessed it!, pushes the "A" button of a Nintendo Joy-Con Switch at pre-programmed sequences for variable number of times.

 buttonpusher is 3D-printed and made from off-the-shelf electronics from Adafruit.
 It requires no modifications to the Nintendo gear.